dpw982/git_masterclass/git.md

 2. Git will track your changes to the code made locally (You could be writing new files or changing existing code in the project).
 3. If you made any changes to the code that you want to be uploaded to your shared remote repository on github you should use `git add .` if you want to add all changes to every file you have made, or `git add filnavn.filtype` if you want to pick specific files.
 4. Once you've added the files to the staging index (git add), you use `git commit -m "I changed xyz in file xyz"` to store the commit locally.
 Then finally you can use `git push` this pushes the changes onto the github source code, making the version you commited the newest version.
 Collaborators in the group should then remember to fetch changes by using `git pull` so that everyone is up to date

+## Multiple branches
+1. It is a good idea to make an additional branch locally when working on a shared project.
+This allows you to keep a main branch (the one on github) with the projects current source code.
+In addition to the main branch you can create a new one locally, so that you can experiment